Berkshire third-quarter profit drops on investments, operating results gain

 Analysts on average expected earnings of $2,593.85 per share, according to Thomson Reuters I/B/E/S.

-Much of the drop in earnings is attributable to Berkshire posting a $107 million loss on investments and derivatives, compared with a year-earlier $1.39 billion gain.
+Much of the drop in profit came from a $107 million loss on Berkshire's investments and derivatives, compared with a year-earlier $1.39 billion gain.

 In contrast, year-earlier results included big gains on investments that Buffett made during the 2008 financial crisis, including in General Electric Co (GE.N) and Goldman Sachs Group Inc (GS.N), and bonds related to candy maker Mars Inc's purchase of rival Wrigley.

-Bill Smead, chief investment officer of Smead Capital Management in Seattle, said the change took a backseat to the strength of operations at Berkshire's more than 80 companies.
+Bill Smead, chief investment officer of Smead Capital Management in Seattle, said the swing in investment results took a backseat to the strength of operations at Berkshire's more than 80 companies.

 "There are some line items in here that just scream operating success," said Smead, whose firm owns 333,000 Class B shares of Berkshire.

-Insurance premiums earned, for example, rose to $12.72 billion in the quarter from $9.27 billion in the year-ago quarter.
+Smead pointed to insurance premiums earned, which rose to $12.72 billion from $9.27 billion in the year-ago quarter.

 "The things they don't control like when they take gains worked against them," Smead said.
 "The things they do control, like insurance premiums, exploded."